swagger-api/swagger-editor/docs/config.md

 --------

 #### `backendEndpoint`
-Url to a backend which supports `GET` for retrieving a swagger spec to edit and `PUT` for saving it.
+Url to a backend which supports `GET` for retrieving a OpenAPI Spec to edit and `PUT` for saving it.

 #### `useBackendForStorage`